tc39/proposal-intl-messageformat/README.md

 As with other `Intl` formatters, `format()` returns a string.
 This method has the following optional arguments:

-- `values` provide variable values for the message's variable references.
+- `values` provides variable values for the message's variable references.
 - `onError` defines an error handler that will be called if message resolution or formatting fails.
   If `onError` is not defined,